CloudLabs-Samples/EduLabs/BigData/HDF/getting-started.md

 1. Refer to the **Environment Details** tab for any other lab credentials/details.

-1. Click on Next to continue to the next section of the lab.
+1. Click on **Next** from the bottom right corner and follow the instructions to perform the lab